 - Alcohol & Drug Use.
 When alcohol is consumed, it can affect a truck driver’s motor skills and cause a sedating effect.
 The combination of alcohol mixed with a sleepy trucker can create a crash.
 Also, medications can increase the risk of drowsy driving.

 - Driving Schedule.
 When truck drivers work for long hours at a time or work irregular hours, they are at an increased risk of falling asleep while driving.
 Additionally, our bodies are programmed to sleep at night, so when truckers drive overnight, they are more likely to suffer from drowsiness.

 According to the National Highway Traffic Safety Administration, commercial truck drivers are more likely to cause a drowsy driving crash.
-If you were injured due to a fatigued driver, call the Law Offices of Shane Smith at 770-HURT-999 for a complimentary case consultation with a skilled Atlanta injury lawyer today.
+If you were injured due to a fatigued driver, call Shane Smith Law at 770-HURT-999 for a complimentary case consultation with a skilled Atlanta injury lawyer today.